SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 What Issues Employees Should Be Reporting in Your SMS

-Knowing what issues employees should be reporting in your SMS requires you to always keep the primary goals of hazard reporting in mind:
+Knowing what issues employees should be reporting in your SMS requires you always keep the primary goals of hazard reporting in mind:

 First, you need to gather data.
 You use data to: